USAFE-AFAFRICA Wing Leaders make history at Aviano Air Base, Italy

 |0

-This work, USAFE-AFAFRICA Wing Leaders make history at Aviano Air Base, Italy, by TSgt Justin Carnahan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAFE-AFAFRICA Wing Leaders make history at Aviano Air Base, Italy, by A1C Joseph Bartoszek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT